labuladong/fucking-algorithm/think_like_computer/Framework and thoughts about learning data structure and algorithm.md

 }
 ```

-You see, this is a post order traversal.
+You see, this is a post-order traversal.

 Leetcode No.105, medium level.
-This exercise requires to rebuild a binary tree according to the results of traversal in the pre order and middle order.
+This exercise asks us to rebuild a binary tree according to the results of traversal in the pre-order and middle-order traversals.
 It's a classic problem.
 The main code is as follows

 ```java
 TreeNode buildTree(int[] preorder, int preStart, int preEnd,